Ada-Developers-Academy/daily-curriculum/topic_resources/hash.md

-# Hashes
+# More About Classes: Using Hashes and Establishing Default Values

+## Hashes: A Quick Refresher
-Hash's in Ruby are used often to represent an object instead of or before an actual class object.
+Hashes in Ruby are used often to represent an object instead of or before an actual class object.
 This often happens when we get some type of input that can be parsed into sane parts.
 This could come in many different formats such as JSON, XML, YAML, or CSV.
 For example if we have some data:

+Why isn't this updating?

 | name              | email                                   |
 |:----------------- |:----------------------------------------|
 | Jeremy Flores     | jeremy@adadevelopersacademy.org
 | Kari Bancroft     | kari@adadevelopersacademy.org

-Each line of this could be represented as a hash, using the headers as the keys:
+Each line of this could be represented as a Hash, using the table headers as _keys_:

 ```ruby
 person1 = {name: "Jeremy Flores", email: "jeremy@adadevelopersacademy.org"}